jdc-cunningham/mpu9250-rpi-testing/README.md

 ### Optional CLI calibration
 I don't actually consider this optional.
 You should run this.
 Sometimes depending on the board all will run fine or only one will.
 To run calibration as well:

-`$python3 sensor-read-websocket-server.py all` all three
-`$python3 sensor-read-websocket-server.py mpu` accel and gyro
+`$python3 sensor-read-websocket-server.py` no calibration
-`$python3 sensor-read-websocket-server.py ak` mag only
+`$python3 sensor-read-websocket-server.py true` calibrate
+`$python3 sensor-read-websocket-server.py false 69` don't calibrate change bus addr

+Sometimes the bus address can switch to 69 even when AD0 is not connected to anything.

 ### Check i2c bus
 Using `$i2cdetect -y 1` can check if the sensor is showing up assuming you've properly wired it(follow MPU library).
 I didn't connect anything to `AD0` I am just using one sensor.
 Sometimes I've seen the bus address switch from `68` to `69`.
 This code is hardcoded to check for `68` may have to change that.